Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_hard/guide.en-gb.md

   Vendor: ATA      Model: HGST HUS724020AL Rev: AA70
 ```

-Each line represents a sg device, which is mapped according to the order of the device shown here:
+Each line represents an sg device, which is mapped according to the order of the device shown here:

 ```console
 Vendor: LSI      Model: Logical Volume   Rev: 3000 => /dev/sg0